thiswillbeyourgithub/github_discussion_parser/README.md

 *   Handles GitHub API pagination and potential errors gracefully.
 *   Uses Loguru for clear logging to both console and a run-specific log file.

+The script primarily uses the GitHub GraphQL API.
+For more details on querying discussions via GraphQL, refer to the official documentation: [Using the GraphQL API for Discussions](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions).

 ## Prerequisites

 *   Python 3.8+